Have questions? We're here.

 Start Planning My Trip

-Colorful markets, smoking volcanoes, mysterious traditions, and warm hospitality describe the Guatemalan highlands and the discoveries on this trip.
-Visit the magnificent ruins of Tikal before crossing into Belize to journey through cathedral-shaped caves and explore winding trails along the Roaring River.
+Colorful markets, smoking volcanoes, mysterious traditions, and warm hospitality define the Guatemalan highlands and the experiences on this trip.
+Visit beautiful Lake Atitlan and the magnificent ruins of Tikal in Guatemala before crossing into Belize to explore cathedral-shaped caves and winding trails along the Roaring River.
 This is a unique journey for the culturally adventurous - an opportunity to experience the highlights of Guatemala and Belize in one trip!

 Market DayOne of many cathedrals in AntiguaExploring the Actun Tunichil Muknal caveThe sun sets behind the volcanoes around Lake Atitlan, GuatemalaSunset at Lake AtitlanWomen at the Chichicastenango marketWatching a Maya woman weaving on Guatemala tourToday, we're the viewBeth at the top of a Maya ruin at Belizes CaracolA local plays music in GuatemalaA group enjoys the ATM cave tourLake AtitlanTikal Ruin in Guatemala